 The curtain of the temple was torn in two, the curtain which hid the Holy of Holies, the place believed to be the place of the very presence of God, the place where no man was allowed to enter except the High Priest, and only once a year, during the Day of Atonement.

-The centurion in charge of the crucifixion saw what happened that led him to praise God saying, “Surely this was a righteous man.”
+The centurion in charge of the crucifixion saw what happened, which led him to praise God, saying, “Surely this was a righteous man.”

-And all the people who witnessed and saw what took place beat their breasts and went away.
+And all the people who witnessed and saw what took place beat their breasts as they went away.

 The centurion and the crowd were deeply moved as Jesus died.
 It broke the hard hearts of men.